vnen/godot-tiled-importer/README.md

 ## Installation

-Copy the contents of the `addons` folder to your own project's `addons` folder.
+Download or clone this repository and copy the contents of the `addons` folder to your own project's `addons` folder.
 Then enable the plugin on the Project Settings.

 ## Usage